 Why the margin matters

-The 409-15 vote reflects something that's been building for a long time in public opinion.
-Fans have been experiencing fee shock at checkout for years.
-The frustration has become bipartisan in the most literal sense — 409 members from both parties agreed that the current default is not acceptable.
-That doesn't happen by accident and it doesn't happen without sustained, widely-shared consumer frustration.
+The 409-15 vote reflects something that's been building in public opinion for years.
+Fans have been experiencing fee shock at checkout in every market, every genre, every venue tier.
+The frustration is bipartisan in lived experience, not in the political performance sense.
+409 members heard about it from their constituents and agreed the current default isn't acceptable.

 All-in pricing requirements change the competitive dynamics in a real way.
-Right now, ticketing platforms can advertise a lower base price and bury the cost in fees — they compete on the number that appears in the search result, not the number that appears at checkout.
+Right now, ticketing platforms can advertise a lower base price and bury the cost in fees.
+They compete on the number that appears in the search result, not the number that appears at checkout.
 Requiring full disclosure upfront means competition happens on what you're actually charged.
-That's a different market.
+That's a structurally different market.

 What the bill can't solve

-Bills passed by the House still need to clear the Senate, get signed, move through regulatory implementation, and find enforcement.
-The ticketing industry's legal apparatus will engage at every step.
+House passage is step one.
+The bill still needs to clear the Senate, be signed, move through regulatory implementation, and survive the ticketing industry's legal apparatus at every stage.
 The 409-15 vote creates pressure, not immediately change.

-And even full implementation doesn't address the supply-demand problem.
-A ticket that costs $73 still costs $73 when you require it to be displayed upfront — you've fixed the deception without fixing the access.
-The access problem requires solutions that run upstream of the sale itself.
+And even full implementation doesn't fix the supply-demand problem.
+A ticket that costs $73 still costs $73 when you require it to be displayed upfront.
+The deception gets fixed without fixing access.
+Those are separate problems.
+Transparency legislation addresses the first.
+The second requires a different conversation entirely.